Skar29111999/Skar29111999.github.io/_posts/2019-12-01-laurier-navigation.md

 myangle: >-
   <br> Many challenges were faced in the completion of the project since it was
   the first time I was designing a solution for the problem.
 Conducting research was a challenge for this project.
+I learnt my weakness was lack of research for my projects.
 ---
 The mentioned project was a group assignemnet in the First Year of UX at Wilfrid Laurier University.